pico-bolero/adventofcode-2024/README.md

 # Day 03 - Summary

 - I struggled with part2.
 All my logic seemed correct, but I had been working under the assumption that the state resets for each line.
 That is not correct.

+# Day 04 - Summary

+## Lessons Learned

+- The scanning window implementation seemed to work well.
+However, the window needed to be 7x7 so that the centerpoint could radiate out to check all the matches.
+Checkng every match in the window was a failure.
+- I'm debating on wether padding the input vertically and horizontally would be useful versus handling the edges.